finance calculator

 Worked examples

-• Required yield drops to a more attainable level with the longer runway.
+• With more time, the required yield drops to a more attainable level consistent with moderate long‑term market returns.

 Deep dive